- 9 and 10:45am, 5pm

 Northeast India | Presbyterian Mission International

 Pau ministers in Manipur with the Reformed Bible Institute.
-He helps train pastors, elders and deacons, provides discipleship and teaching, and helps advance the Bible institute giving seminars on evangelism, missions, and church planting along with Central missionaries Khen and Lian Tombing.
+He helps in vision and planning by training pastors, elders and deacons, upgrading the Bible Institute, and giving seminars on evangelism, missions, and church planting along with Central missionaries Khen and Rith Tombing.

 Eric serves as adjunct professor for youth and family ministry for Covenant Seminary and Reformed Theological Seminary.
 Eric also directs the Global Youth and Family Ministry and Institute.
 This includes recruiting, training, sending, and sustaining youth ministers around the world.
 Their goal is to develop youth ministry movements by equipping missionaries, national leaders, and indigenous churches to reach the next generation.
 Rebecca disciples and mentors girls and women in ministry.